 It’s also worth pointing out that tax debt cannot be fully forgiven if the IRS has already put a federal tax lien on your property.
 If this is the case, the debt CAN be negotiated and settled as to the dollar amount of assets listed in the debtor’s schedules (if the debtor can satisfy all four of the aforementioned conditions).
 Fortunately, in cases where the IRS debt doesn’t qualify to be discharged, the debtor can file for Chapter 13 bankruptcy and immediately stop all interest and penalties, and agree to pay the non-dischargeable IRS debt via a payment plan lasting between 36-60 months.

 Other debts that cannot be forgiven may include child support, alimony, student loans, mortgage and property liens, recent credit card debt (charges made right before you file for bankruptcy), car loans (if you intend to keep the car), debts owed to a former spouse, court fines and criminal restitution, and personal injury debts from driving while intoxicated.

-To find out whether or not filing for bankruptcy is the right fit for your situation, don’t hesitate to contact the experienced Los Angeles bankruptcy attorneys at the Los Angeles offices of Cal West Law.
+To find out whether or not filing for bankruptcy is the right fit for your situation, don’t hesitate to contact the experienced Woodland Hills bankruptcy attorneys at the Woodland Hills offices of Cal West Law.
 If you’re dealing with tax debt, and don’t know where to turn, our law firm can help.
 Over the past two decades, we’ve eliminated over $3 million of IRS liability on behalf of our clients.
 To learn more, please call (818) 446-1334 for a free consultation.